Chhindwara: CII at Chhindwara

 The Confederation of Indian Industry (CII) started its operation in August 2007 at Chhindwara with the opening of a secretariat at Madhuvan Colony.
-Initially, CII worked largely upon small agricultural conferences, "Kisan Goshthis" as the district is predominantly an agrarian economy.
-In September 2008 CII inaugurated first of its kind the National Center of Excellence for Skill Development catering to the need of skilled workforce for the Indian industry.
-Companies such as Punj Lloyd, JCB India Ltd. and Toyota Kirloskar Motors (TKM) are imparting training in trades.
+Initially, CII worked largely upon small agricultural conferences, as the district is predominantly agrarian.
+In September 2008 CII inaugurated the National Center of Excellence for Skill Development, the first of its kind, catering to the need of skilled workforce for the Indian industry.

 Initially, Ambuja Cement and L&T ECC division started trades of masonry and bar bending respectively but had to wind up as the trades were not very well taken by the masses.
 However, Ambuja Cement has recently started a training center at Amarwara and L&T ECC is constantly picking up youth from the rural areas for training at their well-established centers at Chennai and Hyderabad.
-As of now, the CII's National Center of Excellence for Skill Development is operating out of WCL's Campus, Parmanand Rehabilitation Center at Chakkar Road near Satpuda Club.
-Some 600 trainees have been trained in trades such as welding and fitting by Punj Lloyd, backhoe loader operation by JCB and TTEP (a motor mechanic course) by TKM.
-CII has got ambitious plans about the CoE; in near future, the center will move to its own campus at Imlikhera where it will operate out of a 10 acre of premises with 20 acre extra completely devoted for driving.
-Companies such as CAT, Cummins, Mahindra & Mahindra and GMR will start their training here.
-The center is under the aegis of Mr. Kamalnath, the MP from Chhindwara and the Minister for Road Transport and Highways.
-The future is very bright for this unique center as it is helping the cause of the Indian government skill development program.
+In the near future, the center will move to its own campus at Imlikhera where it will operate out of a 10 acre of premises with 20 acre extra completely devoted for driving.
+Companies such as CAT, Cummins, Mahindra & Mahindra and GMR Group will start their training here.
+The center is run by Kamal Nath.